megvii-research/Sparsebit/README.md

 ## Resources
 ### Documentations
 Detailed usage and development guidance is located in the document.
-Any users in need can refer to it. [docs]()
+Refer to: [docs](https://sparsebit.readthedocs.io/en/latest/)

 ### CV-Master
 - We maintain a public course on quantification at Bilibili, introducing the basics of quantification and our latest work.
 Interested users can join the course.[video](https://www.bilibili.com/video/BV13a411p7PC?p=1&vd_source=f746210dbb726509198fbec99dfe7367)
 - Aiming at better enabling users to understand and apply the knowledge related to model compression, we designed related homework based on Sparsebit.
 Interested users can complete it by themselves.[quantization\_homework](https://github.com/megvii-research/Sparsebit/blob/homeworks/homeworks/quant_homework.md)

 ## Join Us
-- Our team is always recruiting interns.
-The required research interests include but are not limited to: model quantification, sparsity and pruning, model distillation, self-supervised learning, model deployment, etc.
+- Welcome to be a member (or an intern) of our team if you are interested in Quantization, Pruning, Distillation, Self-Supervised Learning and Model Deployment.
-- Candidates interested in model compression and acceleration can submit resumes to: sunpeiqin@megvii.com
+- Submit your resume to: sunpeiqin@megvii.com

 ## Acknowledgement
-The implementation of Sparsebit was inspired by several open source projects.
+Sparsebit was inspired by several open source projects.
 We are grateful for these excellent projects and list them as follows:
 - [torch](https://github.com/pytorch/pytorch/tree/master/torch/quantization)
 - [pytorch-quantization](https://github.com/NVIDIA/TensorRT/tree/master/tools/pytorch-quantization)
 - [PPQ](https://github.com/openppl-public/ppq)